 Amy Lentz advises sovereign and non-sovereign clients on a variety of international trade matters, focusing in particular on high-profile disputes arising under the agreements of the World Trade Organization (WTO).
 With nearly a decade of experience, Amy is well-acquainted with and well-known within the system, having litigated a wide range of issues concerning the interpretation and application of WTO agreements before dispute settlement panels and the WTO Appellate Body.
-Amy represents sovereign clients in matters arising under the Agreement on Subsidies and Countervailing Measures (SCM), the Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade 1994 (AD), the General Agreement on Trade in Services (GATS), and the General Agreement on Tariffs and Trade (GATT), the Agreement on Technical Barriers to Trade (TBT), and the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
+Amy represents sovereign clients in matters arising under the Agreement on Subsidies and Countervailing Measures (SCM), the Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade 1994 (AD), the General Agreement on Trade in Services (GATS), the General Agreement on Tariffs and Trade (GATT), the Agreement on Technical Barriers to Trade (TBT), and the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).

 Amy also counsels private sector clients in countervailing duty investigations.
 She is representing the Canadian softwood lumber industry in a decades-old dispute concerning imports of lumber from Canada, the largest and most complex countervailing duty (CVD) case ever litigated.